somiyagawa/DigitalOldNubianCorpus/README.md

-# Digital Interliear Corpus of Old Nubian
+# Digital Interliear Text Corpus of Old Nubian (DITCON)

 - The digital old nubian corpus is under construction.
 - The project has been just commenced recently.